G-Sarkadi/APOD-gallery/README.md

 # Astronomy Picture of the Day
 ## What is this?
 This is a variation of NASA's Astronomy Picture of the Day site (https://apod.nasa.gov/apod/astropix.html).
-It started as a school project but after that I decided to continue to work on it and make it better.<br />
+It started as a school project but after that I decided to continue to work on it and make it better.(The original repo: https://github.com/CodecoolGlobal/ask-nasa-javascript-G-Sarkadi)<br />
 The main page shows the actual picture of the day and the gallery is a random selection from previous days.<br />
 On the main page you can select a date from a dropdown calendar and the site fetches and show the content of that day.
 This could be a picture, a video, or sometimes an embedded html file.
 If you click the picture, it opens full-size in a new tab.
 This shows a hd version of the image, if available.<br />
 In the gallery the content is shown in cards.
 The image of the card is the actual image (if it's a picture) or a video thumbnail (in case of a video).
 Please keep in mind that the daily data served by the API starts in 1995, and some of the early (pre-2012) videos doesn't have a thumbnail image.
 If you click on the card, a modal windows pops up, with similar information like on the main page.
 Again, if you click on the picture, it opens in a new tab.<br />